 Grade Appeals Process

-Students that have a disagreement with how an assignment or examination is graded should contact the appropriate faculty member involved.
-If the instructor discovers an error in grading, the student must return the entire assignment or examination.
+Students that have a disagreement with how an assignment or examination is graded should contact the appropriate faculty member.
+If the instructor discovers a potential error in grading, the student must return the entire assignment or examination.
 If warranted, the grade for that assignment or examination may be changed.
-If so, the instructor must notify the registrar to change the grade in the student’s record.
-If a grade change is not warranted, the instructor provides clarification to the student, explaining why a change will not be made.
+If so, the instructor notifies the Registrar to change the grade in the student’s record.
+If a grade change is not warranted, the instructor provides clarification to the student, explaining why a change was not made.
 If the student does not agree with the instructor’s change or explanation, the student may appeal this decision as part of an appeal of the final course grade as described below.

-Students may appeal final grades if they follow the following process:
+Students may appeal final grades if they adhere to the following process:

 - The student must first appeal by email to the faculty member within 30 calendar days after receiving notification of the final grade.
 The student must clearly state the specifics of his/her appeal.
 The faculty member will respond to the student by email within seven calendar days.

-- If the student does not agree with the faculty member’s decision, the student may appeal to the dean by email within 14 calendar days of receiving the faculty member’s response or, if no response was received, within 14 days of when the student originally sent the appeal.
+- If the student does not agree with the faculty member’s decision, the student may appeal to the Dean’s office by email within 14 calendar days of receiving the faculty member’s response or, if no response was received, within 14 days of when the student originally sent the appeal to the Faculty.
 The student should forward a copy of his/her original appeal, the faculty member’s response and any additional information that the student believes to be pertinent.
+The Dean’s office will provide a response to the student’s appeal within 14 days.

-- The responsible administrative officer (dean or provost) may ask for additional information from the faculty member or student and should communicate the decision to the student by email, including rationale, as soon as possible but within 30 days of receipt of the appeal.
-All decisions are final.
+- The Chief Academic Officer may ask for additional information from the Dean, faculty member or student to bring before the Grade Appeals Committee and should communicate the decision to the student by email, including rationale, as soon as possible but within 30 days of receipt of the appeal.
+The decision by the Grade Appeals Committee and the Chief Academic Officer is final.

 A student’s failure to follow the steps outlined above will disqualify any appeal.
-A student’s status does not change during an appeal.
+A student’s status does not change during the appeal process.